-Adulting 101: The Ultimate Checklist for Thriving in Your 20s and 30s
+Adulting 101: The Ultimate Playbook for Thriving in Your 20s and 30s

 Introduction: The Reality of “Adulting”